purarue/scramble-history/README.md

 ### graphs

-Note: this requires `seaborn`, install with `python3 -m pip install 'scramble-history[optional]'`
+Note: this requires `seaborn`, install with `pip install 'scramble-history[optional]'`

 For each group selected by `--group-by`, this creates a graph.
-By default, this pauses at each group and shows the graph so you can move around etc.
+By default, this pauses at each group and shows the graph so you can move around etc, and graphs in reverse-chronological order (provide `--no-reverse` to swap)

 To save, use `--graph-opt save`.
 If you use [kitty](https://sw.kovidgoyal.net/kitty/), can also print these directly in the terminal: